ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 **complex data requirement**, such as manipulating data that are hierarchically structured or data that have n-to-m relationships.
-Finally, there is the
-**performance requirement**, that
-spreadsheets scale well with
-the size of data and the number of formulas.
+Finally, existing spreadsheets cannot address the **performance requirement** in that spreadsheets scale poorly with the size of data and the number of formulas.

 Academic computer science has recognized the growing importance